 Budget airlines are great.
 You can find budget airlines everywhere, and they are getting more and more popular.
 The most budget airlines in Europe are WizzAir, Ryanair, and Easy Jet.

 It’s necessary here to mention the cons of this budget airlines.
 You have to follow their rules if you don’t want to be hit with fees.
-They have strict limit for how much luggage you can take for free and etc. Be aware!
+They have a strict limit on how much luggage you can take for free and etc. Be aware!

 4. Direct flights